Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Theoretical Analysis of Offline Non-stationary DPO

-In a time-varying setting, the quality of the dataset $\mathcal{D}$ also depends upon its temporal coverage.
-We use the following assumption which also guarantees a minimal amount of data in each time step.
+while we use $\kappa = \max_{\pi} \kappa_\pi$ to denote the maximum value of $\kappa_\pi$.
+The definition of $\kappa_\pi$ requires that the reference policy sufficiently explores the feature space, which leads to the following assumption. \begin{assumption} (Feature Coverage) The reference policy $\piref$ satisfies $\lmin(\Sigma_\piref) > 0$. \end{assumption} In a time-varying setting, the quality of the dataset $\mathcal{D}$ also depends upon its temporal coverage.
+We use the following assumptionm which also guarantees a minimal amount of data in each time step.
 Having enough data in each time step is motivated by the fact that we are assuming no knowledge of the dynamics of the actual preference drift.
 Note that $\Theta(T)$ in the assumption is the notation for the complexity, which is different from the parameter set $\Theta$ in \Cref{assumption: boundedness}. \begin{assumption} (Temporal Coverage) For each time step \( t \in [T-1] \), the number of datapoints in the training set is between \( \underline{m} \) and \( \bar{m} \), where \( \underline{m} > 0 \) and \( \bar{m} > \underline{m} \) are constants (i.e., \( n = \Theta(T) \)). \end{assumption}